teaching-on-testbeds/hello-chameleon/prepare.md

 ![Before joining a project.](images/no-project.png)

-Tell your instructor that you have created your Chameleon account, and let them know the email address associated with your Chameleon account.
+If your instructor has given you a "join link", you can use it at this stage to request to join their project.
+Otherwise, tell your instructor that you have created your Chameleon account, and let them know the email address associated with your Chameleon account.
 Once they have added you to their project, you'll see it listed on that page, and you can continue with the next step.

 ### Exercise: Create SSH keys